-- 7. Waiver of Subrogation.
-Waiver of subrogation by insurer as to the Contractor, Contractor's subcontractors of any tier, Landlord, Landlord's subcontractors of any tier, Landlord's consultants, the Architect, the Architect's consultants, their officers, directors and employees, and other persons as may be designated by Landlord. - 8.
-Notices.
+- Waiver of Subrogation.
+Waiver of subrogation by insurer as to the Contractor, Contractor's subcontractors of any tier, Landlord, Landlord's subcontractors of any tier, Landlord's consultants, the Architect, the Architect's consultants, their officers, directors and employees, and other persons as may be designated by Landlord. - Notices.
 30 days prior written notice to each insured of cancellation, non-renewal or material reduction. - Termination of Coverage.
 The termination of coverage provision shall be endorsed to permit occupancy of the covered property being constructed.
 This insurance shall be maintained in effect, unless otherwise provided for the Contract Documents, until the earliest of the following dates:

-1 1 The date on which all persons and organizations who are insureds under the policy agree that it shall be terminated; 1 The date on which an persons and organizations who are insureds under the poney agree that it shan be terminated,

-2 The date on which final payment, as provided for in the Contract Documents; or 3 The date on which the insurable interests in the Covered Property of all insureds other than Contractor have ceased.
+1 1 The date on which all persons and organizations who are insureds under the policy agree that it shall be terminated; 2 The date on which final payment, as provided for in the Contract Documents; or 3 The date on which the insurable interests in the Covered Property of all insureds other than Contractor have ceased.

-- 10. Tenant Finish-Out.
+- 11. Tenant Finish-Out.
 Builder's risk policy shall specifically permit partial occupancy by tenants in connection with construction of finish-out of leased premises. - Contractor's Equipment and Personal Property.
 No premium shall be chargeable to Landlord, but shall be borne by Contractor, to the extent such premium applies to coverage for any tools, apparatus, machinery, scaffolding, hoists, forms, staging, shoring and similar items commonly referred to as construction equipment, of the Contractor, or its subcontractors which may be on the site, and the capital value of which is not included in the Work. - C. Boiler and Machinery Insurance.
 Contractor shall be required to obtain and maintain boiler and machinery insurance during installation and until final acceptance by Landlord.
 May be included in builder's risk policy. - D. Liability Insurance. - 1.
 Commercial General Liability.
 "CGL" - a.
 Coverages/Minimum Limits.
 In addition to the specifications set out in the insurance addendum, the following:

 \$ per occurrence.

 \$ general aggregate.

 \$ product-completed operations aggregate.

 \$ personal and advertising injury.

-\$ medical expense limit.
+\$ medical expense limit